jenshawkins/jenshawkins/README.md

 - 🌱 I’m currently learning ...
 NLP
 - 💬 Ask me about ...
 Recent Tableau Projects
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I love going to art galleries, museums, events
+I love going to art galleries, museums, and any event.
 - 🤝 Connect with me on LinkedIn ... (https://www.linkedin.com/in/jeandriska/)
-- 🎈 In my free time, I like to ... watch movies, motivation, docuseries, challenges
+- 🎈 In my free time, I like to ... watch movies, motivation, docuseries, challenges, and visit family.

 This is where I keep my code and projects.
 Feel free to look around and contact me if you have questions.